The Operative

 Armored Exploit

-You gain proficiency in heavy armor, and you can benefit from your Cunning Action and deal Sneak Attack damage while wearing heavy armor.
-Additionally, while unarmored, you can add your Versatile Defense ability modifier as DR instead of AC.
+You gain proficiency in heavy armor, and you can benefit from your Cunning Action and Sneak Attack features while wearing heavy armor.
+Additionally, you can choose a third Versatile Defense option.

 Dabbler's Exploit

-You adopt a fighting dabble.
-Choose one of the Fighting Dabble options, detailed in Chapter 6.
+You gain a fighting dabble of your choice.
 When you complete a long rest, you can change this dabble out for another one.

 You can take this exploit more than once.